 Therefore, the stiffness of the cubic architecture is special only when considering a frame located at the center of the cube.
-This is not very convenient, as in the vast majority of cases, the interesting frame is located about the top platform.
+This is not very convenient, as in the vast majority of cases, the interesting frame (where motion are relevant and forces are applied) is located about the top platform.